Emotional Intelligence in Ministry

 Rich Rudowske

 Thank you so much.
-As a ministry leader and I think maybe even more importantly, just as a follower of Jesus Christ, I can’t think of a better space to be investing time and thought into than in growing in emotional intelligence because of how important our relationships to people are, our christian witness to them is.
+As a ministry leader and I think maybe even more importantly, just as a follower of Jesus Christ, I can’t think of a better space to be investing time and thought into than in growing in emotional intelligence because of how important our relationships to people are, our Christian witness to them is.
 And just in the context in which we live and move, to be a person of high emotional intelligence, a peaceful presence in a space and positive is rare and stands out.
 And we want to stand out for Jesus, right?

 39:48